-10. New or amended standards in issue but not yet effective
+12. New or amended standards in issue but not yet effective

-For the future reporting years, certain new or revised financial reporting standards were issued by the Singapore Accounting Standards Council and these will only be effective for future reporting years.
-None of these are applicable to the company based on its current operations.
+For the future reporting years the ASC issued certain new or revised financial reporting standards.
+None is expected to have material impact on the Company based on its current operations.

-11. Comparative figures
+13. Comparative figures